 While WAM is now open to the general public, our staff and partnering artists continue to develop programming to engage audiences and build community online.
-WAM events, programs, workshops, and tours will all be online until further notice.
+WAM events, programs, workshops, and tours will mostly be online until further notice.

 Wherever we are, at home or in a fabulous building by the river, WAM is committed to shining a light on ways artists and makers bring joy, respite, and new insight on the world around us, especially in these uncertain times.